 - Don’t make buying process long and don’t try to collect a lot of information from buyers.
 The more steps and information requested, the greater the friction, and the more sales you will lose as buyers abandon their purchase.

-Selz makes buying simple, quick, and easy, so it’s an excellent tool for selling online.
-The result is less buying-friction and more sales for you.
+Selz is made with growing businesses in mind, so it’s an excellent tool for selling online.
+The result is less buying friction and more sales for you.

 Secret #4: Offer great customer service